 - Kohler Awning in the Buffalo area.
 Not sure if they are a manufacturer, but they look to be a longtimer.

-- Style-Rite Aluminum Awnings do business in the Columbus, Ohio area, it seems.
+- Style-Rite Aluminum Awnings does business in the Columbus, Ohio area, it seems.
 Scott (photo at top) used them.
 In business since 1952!

 - There may be more… I ran out of energy after three pages of search.
-If you know of another company, leave it as a Comment, and we’ll work to build a comprehensive national list.
-Thank you!!
+If you know of another company, send me a Contact email (link at bottom of website), and I’ll work to add it!
+Thank you!

 - Watch for new neighbors who rip theirs out.

-- Re-Store and salvage places — take your measurements now, and keep them with you.
+- Re-Store, salvage places, Facebook Marketplace, craigslist — take your measurements now, and have them at the ready

 - And remember, old products and their layers may contain hazards — such as lead paint.
 For more info see our page Be Safe / Renovate Safe.